 Advertisement

-We’re going to pick and choose which movies we hit, but right now the list stands at nearly three dozen.
+We’re going to pick and choose which movies we hit, but right now the list stands at nearly four dozen.

 Yes, we’re insane, but 1984 was that great of a year for film.

-The articles will come out on the same day the films hit theaters in 1984 so that it is their true 35th anniversaries.
+The articles will come out – in most cases – on the same day the films hit theaters in 1984 so that it is their true 40th anniversary.
 All films are also watched again for the purposes of these reviews and are not being done from memory.
+In some cases, it truly will be the first time we’ve seen them.

-This time around it’s May 11, 1984, and we’re off to see The Natural and Firestarter.
+This time around, it’s May 11, 1984, and we’re off to see The Natural and Firestarter.

-The Natural Review
+The Natural

 The Natural is about as stereotypical for a sports movie as you can get.
 A team is down on their luck when a mysterious superstar arrives and saves them.
-But it will all come down to the one play at the end, and no one is sure he can do it because of something from his past causing issue in the present.
+But it will all come down to the one play at the end, and no one is sure he can do it because of something from his past causing issues in the present.

 Did I mention it stars Robert Redford?

 I like The Natural.
 It’s a kickback movie to be sure.
 It’s not going to change your life, and you’re going to think you’ve seen this story a million times (and you have), but you’ll still find yourself having fun with it.
+Although, I would still like someone to explain the woman who shoots him in the beginning of the film.
+Yes, I know she keeps shooting the top people in different sports, but it still didn’t make a ton of sense.

 Did I mention it stars Robert Redford?